Riga Cathedral

 Riga Cathedral (Rīgas Doms; Dom zu Riga) formally The Cathedral Church of Saint Mary, is the Evangelical Lutheran cathedral in Riga, Latvia.
 It is the seat of the Archbishop of Riga.

 The cathedral is one of the most recognizable landmarks in Latvia, and is featured in or the subject of paintings, photographs and television travelogues.
 Like all of the oldest churches of the city, it is known for its weathercock.

-The church is commonly called the Dome Cathedral, a tautology as the word 'Dome' comes from the German Dom meaning 'cathedral'.
+The church is commonly called the Dome Cathedral, a pleonasm as the word 'Dome' comes from the German Dom meaning 'cathedral'.

 History and architecture

 The church was built near the River Daugava in 1211 by Livonian Bishop Albert of Riga, who came from Lower Saxony in northwestern Germany.
 It is considered the largest medieval church in the Baltic states.
 It has undergone many modifications in the course of its history.

 David Caspari was rector of the cathedral school in the late 17th century.
 His son Georg Caspari also served at the cathedral.

 Following a 1923 referendum the Lutheran Church had been forced to share the cathedral with the Roman Catholic Church, but this was reversed in the 1931 Latvian Riga Cathedral referendum, returning it to the Lutheran Church.

 Religious services were prohibited during the Soviet occupation from 1939 to 1989, and the cathedral was used as a concert hall.
 The Museum of the History of Riga and Navigation was located in the southern wing of the cathedral.
 The cathedral was reopened for religious services in 1991, and is used by the Evangelical Lutheran Church of Latvia.

 In 2011 the copper roofing above the nave was replaced.
 In 2015 the tower exterior was also re-plated and its wooden support structure renewed.